POLICY #5.1

 5. speech that incites or produces imminent lawless action and that is likely to incite or produce such action;

-6. speech that creates a hostile environment within the meaning of Title IX of the Educational Amendments of 1972, Title VII of the Civil Rights Act of 1964, or other applicable law;
+6. speech that creates a hostile environment within the meaning of Title IX of the Educational Amendments of 1972, Title VII of the Civil Rights Act of 1964, or other applicable law (see SUU Policies 5.27 and 5.60, which implement these laws for the University);

 7. speech that substantially disrupts, obstructs, or interferes with classes, teaching, the use of offices, ceremonies, sporting events, plays/performances or other University activities related to teaching, research, or administration of the University, or vehicular or pedestrian traffic;